cyberark/secretless-broker/doc/k8s-demo/README.md

 #### [choice 1] Postgres inside k8s

+Note: If not running minikube, modify IP address component of `DB_URL` to match the public IP of your cluster in `./config.sh`.

 Run the following script to create a pg stateful state in the `quick-start-db` namespace: